soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 * [Using ReactJS and KendoUI Together | if & else](http://www.ifandelse.com/using-reactjs-and-kendoui-together/)

+* [[GitHub] callemall / material-ui](https://github.com/callemall/material-ui) - A CSS Framework and a Set of React Components that Implement Google's Material Design

 --

 * [D3 and React - the future of charting components? | the Binary blog](http://10consulting.com/2014/02/19/d3-plus-reactjs-for-charting/)